robert-altmiller/unity_catalog_table_column_fgac/README.md

 When working with managed tables in Unity Catalog there are many different kinds of fine grained access controls (FGAC).
 You can do column and row level masking for PII data.
 You can grant individual groups access to an entire table.
 What if I want to apply access controls for a subset of individual columns in UC managed table.

-For example if I have a table with '10 columns' I want to be able to grant "group1" access to make changes to "column1" in the table but I do not want them to be able to update any of the other 9 columns in the table.  __This method is a combination of column level fine grained access controls + managed table updates at the same time.__  I can also assign multiple groups to be able to make updates to other columns in the managed table and block them from being able to update column1 as well.
+For example, if I have a table with '10 columns' I want to be able to grant "group1" access to make changes to "column1" in the table but I do not want them to be able to update any of the other 9 columns in the table.  __This method is a combination of column level fine grained access controls + managed table updates at the same time.__  I can also assign multiple groups to be able to make updates to other columns in the managed table and block them from being able to update column1 as well.

 This repo demonstration shows how to accomplish the example above using the code in this repo built as a python whl which the end user loads as Python library in on a Databricks cluster so the code cannot be modified by an end user.